ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Proposal**

- Unlock $ 5 million KSM from the Kusama treasury that will be lent to Angular Finance or other lending projects aimed at kick-starting usage of DeFi applications.
+ Unlock $ 5 million KSM from the Kusama treasury in the form of a loan to Angular Finance or other lending projects aimed at kick-starting usage of DeFi applications.

+**The rationale behind the loan**

+Whilst these incentive programs are common for other networks, we are aware that this is a new step for Kusama and we are therefore using this proposal to pursue a loan rather than direct liquidity incentives.
+We feel that this aligns incentives with the participating protocols, in order to use the loan as a proof of concept to illustrate the potential effectiveness of such a program going forward

 **Treasury request**